kjswartz/Hockey_League_App/HockeyLeagueAppPlan.md

 1. Leagues (has_many teams)
 2. Teams (belongs_to league | has_many players through teamplayers)
 3. Players (has_many teams through teamplayer)
-4. TeamPlayers (references teams/players)
+4. Roster (references teams/players)
-5. Permissions
+5. Active Admin
+6. Seed

+### Setup Admin
+#### Review Active admin
+1. setup Active Admin
+2. Admin should be able to manipulate stats
+3. Admin should be able to update/edit team names/status
+4. setup admin routes

 ### Visitors should be able to sign up
 #### Review using bcrypt